What are Birth Injuries and What Can Cause Them?

 What happens, though, when things go wrong and it causes potential problems during the pregnancy?
 These situations are far too common and it often leaves the family dealing with a number of potential issues during pregnancy, labor, delivery, and even as the baby gets older.

-The biggest issues are called birth injuries because of the potential damages they can cause.
+The biggest issue is called birth injuries because of the potential damages they can cause.
 Birth injuries are also most commonly a result of someone’s negligent actions.
 Understanding what a birth injury is and some of the potential causes are important.

 When it comes to birth injuries, there are typically two types: the injuries that cause damage to the muscles and physical being of the child and those that cause problems regarding their brain development and cognitive abilities.